-Be/com/ing Academic is a one-day symposium, taking place on the 24th of May 2017, organised by doctoral students in the School of Education and Social Work at the University of Sussex.
+Be/com/ing Academic was a one-day symposium, which took place on the 24th of May 2017, organised by doctoral students in the School of Education and Social Work at the University of Sussex.

-On this site, under ‘Symposium’, you can access details of the symposium, including the Call for Submissions (now closed), and the Programme for the event will also appear on this site once it becomes available.
-You can register for the symposium on Eventbrite, here.
+On this site, under ‘Symposium’, you can access details of the symposium, including the Call for Submissions (now closed), and the Programme for the event.

 In addition to the event, we wanted to create a place aside from at the symposium for doctoral and early career researchers to discuss their emotional responses to academia and the emotional work involved in being and becoming academic.
 We wanted to keep the conversation revolving around the way that emotions create and sustain our academic identities, and you can find contributions on this theme by those involved in running and those taking part in the symposium under the ‘Personal Experiences’ section.